ansible/awx/.github/triage_replies.md

 ## Try latest version
 - Hello, this issue pertains to an older version of AWX.
 Try upgrading to the latest version and let us know if that resolves your issue.

+## Other

+### Denying requests to add modules to awx-ee
+- Hello.
+While we understand how this could be useful, we feel that this could end up with a fairly bloated Execution Environment.
+The awx-ee contains the collections and dependencies needed for supported AWX features to function.
+Anything beyond that will require you to build your own EE.
+For information on how to do that, see https://ansible-builder.readthedocs.io/en/stable/